nzsoori/StockPrice/README.md

 Implement a solution in Java.
 Prove it works by creating unit tests that test the possible scenarios that the numbers could present.

+All code was developed using the IntelliJ IDEA